 Kurt Cobain – Montage of Heck/Kurt & Courtney

-After taking his own life in 1994, the Nirvana frontman has been the focus of numerous books, documentaries, and movies.
+Since taking his own life in 1994, the Nirvana frontman has been the focus of numerous books, documentaries, and movies.
 Among the highest profile is Kurt and Courtney, a 1998 movie by Nick Broomfield – who also co-directed Whitney: Can I Be Me – which looked into the circumstances surrounding and arising from Kurt’s death.
-The documentary caused controversy when Courtney Love refused to take part and license Nirvana’s music to be used, which led to a war of words between her and Broomfield.
+Courtney Love refused to take part and license Nirvana’s music to be used, which led to a war of words between her and Broomfield.
 Montage of Heck, which uses home video, archive footage, and Kurt’s own journal entries, has been decried by some close to Kurt as mostly fictional, but seeing his story in his own words still has impact, and there are plenty of revelations along the way.

 A Tribe Called Quest – Beats, Rhymes & Life

 2011 film Beats, Rhymes & Life: The Travels of A Tribe Called Quest tells the story of one of the most iconic and influential hip-hop groups of all time.
 While it’s a celebration of what made the group great, their history, and their legacy, it also doesn’t shy away from documenting the tensions among group members and covering the low points too.
 Some fans were irked the movie wasn’t 100% positive, but the resulting film feels like a fair and honest portrayal of a group’s rise and fall.

 Kesha – Rainbow